ChrisColeTech/todo-list-mcp/README.md

 - "Get the next task I should work on"

 #### **Bulk Operations**
-- "Create tasks for all files in /path/to/my/project using this template: [your template]"
+- "Create tasks for all files in /path/to/my/project - read each file's content into the task"
-- "Use the template file at /path/to/template.md to create tasks for /path/to/tasks folder"
+- "Use bulk-add-todos to create tasks from all files in /path/to/tasks folder"
 - "Clear all todos and start fresh"

 #### **Workflow Examples**